Sdong23/visualization/02_activities/assignments/assignment_3 - excel.md

     > Who are the individuals and communities who might be impacted by your visualization?
     Parents who are deciding where to live with children going to private schools.
     > How did you choose which features of your chosen dataset to include or exclude from your visualization?
-    I chose the data easy to show on the gragh for the general idea.
+    I chose the data easy to show on the gragh for the general idea of showing the number of schools and the credits they offered.
 More specific details on each school will have to be found in the table.
     > What ‘underwater labour’ contributed to your final data visualization product?
     Adjusting colors, fonts, or chart types, Selecting key metrics.